Self-Supervised Representation Learning via Latent Graph Prediction: Introduction

 Adapted from the image domain, current state-of-the-art SSL methods for graphs are mostly contrastive.
-As a drawback, they usually depend on large training sample size to include a sufficient number of negative samples.
+As a drawback, they usually depend on a large training sample size to include a sufficient number of negative samples.
 With limited computing resources, contrastive methods may not be applicable to large-scale graphs without suffering from performance loss.
 To address the drawback, BGRL~\citep{thakoor2021bootstrapped} adapts BYOL~\citep{grill2020bootstrap} to the graph domain.
 BGRL still obtains different views from each given graph, but it eliminates the requirement of negative samples by replacing contrastive objectives with the prediction of offline embedding.
 BGRL has achieved competitive performance to the contrastive methods.
 However, unlike contrastive methods grounded by mutual information estimation and maximization, BYOL and BGRL lack theoretical guidance and require implementation measures to prevent collapsing to trivial representations, such as stop gradient, EMA, and normalization layers.

 In this work, we propose \textit{LaGraph}, a predictive SSL framework for representation learning of graph data, based on self-supervised latent graph prediction.
 In particular, we describe the notion of the latent graph and introduce the latent graph prediction as a pretext learning task.
 We adapt the supervised objective of latent graph prediction into a self-supervised setting by deriving its self-supervised upper bounds, according to which we present the learning framework of \textit{LaGraph}.
 We provide further justifications of \textit{LaGraph} by comparing it with theoretically sound methods in different domains.
-Our experimental results demonstrate the effectiveness of \textit{LaGraph} on both graph-level and node-level representation learning, where a remarkable performance boost is achieved on a majority of datasets with higher stability to smaller batch size or training on subsets of nodes.
+Our experimental results demonstrate the effectiveness of \textit{LaGraph} on both graph-level and node-level representation learning, where a remarkable performance boost is achieved on a majority of datasets with higher stability to smaller batch sizes or training on subsets of nodes.
+Our code is available under the DIG library~\footnote{\url{https://github.com/divelab/DIG}.}~\cite{JMLR:v22:21-0343}.